Lava evacuee volunteers time to save neighbors' homes

 “I took a box of cheap toys so that the kids could have something,” he said.

-He made a few trips back and forth to his home during the time the evacuation order was in effect but when he returned on Sunday, May 6, he saw the front of his house on Kupono Street engulfed in flames, with lava all around.
+He tried going back home during the time the evacuation order was in effect but was turned away.
+When he returned on Sunday, May 6, he saw the front of his house on Kupono Street engulfed in flames, with lava all around.

 Despite losing most of their belongings, Denise Dalton said her family has experienced generosity from a community facing the uncertainty of what the eruption of the Kilauea volcano continues to bring.